chrissouk-001/error-message-translator/CONTRIBUTING.md

 ## Quick Start

-1. Fork the repo
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/error-message-translator.git`
+1. Clone the repository: `git clone https://github.com/chrissouk-001/error-message-translator.git`
-3. Create a branch for your changes: `git checkout -b your-feature`
+2. Create a branch for your changes: `git checkout -b your-feature`
+3. Make changes
+4. Test with pytest: `pytest`
-4. Make changes
+5. Make a pull request with your changes
-5. Test if possible: `./run_tests.sh`
-6. Push your branch: `git push origin your-feature`
-7. Open a Pull Request

 ## What Can You Contribute?